 Download historic reports from our research team covering the coronavirus pandemic.
 These provide further analysis of the type of contracts awarded and the departments responsible for the procurement.

 Value of Government Covid-19 contracts exceeds £4bn - 4th July 2020

 Public sector awards £1.7bn in Covid-19 response contracts - 4th June 2020

 Tussell's data on Government's COVID-19 response in the press

 If you need Tussell's support to shed light on a particular area of public sector contracts or spending on the pandemic, please contact our press team.

-We've played a vital role in helping the press and the public better understands the government's response to the pandemic.
-We have collected more than 50 citations from the media since April.
+We've played a vital role in helping the press and the public better understand the government's response to the pandemic, with more than 50 citations from the media since April 2020.

 Below are some news articles that feature Tussell's data and analysis.

 |16th October 2020||FT|